ecoservR/EcoservR/applications.md

 ## Upper Dane catchment ELMS Test and Trial

+Environmental Land Management is the cornerstone of our new agricultural policy.
+Founded on the principle of “public money for public goods”, it is intended to provide a powerful vehicle for achieving the goals of the 25 Year Environment Plan and commitment to net zero emissions by 2050, while supporting our rural economy’.

+Farmers and other land managers may enter into agreements to be paid for delivering the following public goods:
++ Clean and plentiful water
++ Thriving plants and wildlife
++ Reduction in and protection from environmental hazards
++ Adaptation to and mitigation of climate change
++ Beauty, heritage and engagement with the environment

-The new Environmental Land Management System (ELMS), set to replace the Common Agricultural Policy in the UK, will revolve around using "public money for public goods" to support agri-environmental schemes.
-We are using EcoservR to develop an environmental baseline of the Dane river catchment area (Cheshire) and quantify ecosystem services at farm- to landscape- scale to help inform land management plans.
-This test and trial is funded by Defra from January to August 2020.
+In this report we demonstrate the use of EcoservR to develop a natural capital baseline of the Dane river catchment area (Cheshire).
+We also quantify changes in the delivery of ecosystem services at farm- to landscape- scale arising from agri-environmental interventions.
+This modelling approach could help inform land management plans.
+This test and trial was funded by Defra from December 2019 to August 2020.

 <br>

-<a class = "downloadbutton" href="{{ site.github.url }}/files/Angers-Blondin_and_Bowe_LJMU_spatial_prio_working_group.pdf" download = "download" align="center">Download our Spatial Prioritisation working group presentation</a>
+<a class = "downloadbutton" href="{{ site.github.url }}/files/LJMU_TT_ELMS_Jan2021.pdf" download = "download" align="center">Download our ELM Test and Trial report </a>

 </div>
 </div>